teccr/chembot/Readme.md

 ```
 What is the exact mass for glucose?
 ```
-In the previous query the search criteria is "glucose" and the identifier type is "name".
+In the previous query, the search criteria are "glucose" and the identifier type is "name".
 Another example:
 ```
 get name for CC1=CC=CC=C1
 ```
-In the previous case, the 'CC1=CC=CC=C1' is the search criteria (it is an SMILES value).
+In the previous case, the 'CC1=CC=CC=C1' is the search criteria (it is a SMILES value).

 ## Chemical Properties
-ChemBot allow the slack user to retrieve a good number of chemical properties with different permutations:
+ChemBot allows the slack user to retrieve a good number of chemical properties with different permutations:
 * Molecular Formula (MF, mol formula, formula).
 * Molecular Weight (MW, mol weight, weight).
 * Canonical SMILES (cs, csmiles, smiles).